 While directory information such as name, address, phone number, major and dates of enrollment can typically be released to anyone without a student’s explicit permission (unless a student has requested that it not be) most other information considered education records cannot.
-When your student began his or her first day at Duke privacy rights transferred to your student, making him or her an “eligible student” in government parlance.
-Thus, your son or daughter became the legal gatekeeper of the release of his or her education records, unlike in primary and secondary education, where parents play that role.
+When your student began their first day at Duke privacy rights transferred to your student, making your student an “eligible student” in government parlance.
+Thus, your student became the legal gatekeeper of the release of their education records, unlike in primary and secondary education, where parents play that role.

 Information regarding the physical or mental health of students is confidential and is released only with the student’s permission except in life-threatening circumstances.
 As a member of the Duke University Health System, the Student Health Center is fully compliant with HIPAA federal regulations.